UVVM/UVVM/README.md

 UVVM (Universal VHDL Verification Methodology) is a free and Open Source Methodology and Library for making very structured VHDL-based testbenches.

 Overview, Readability, Maintainability, Extensibility and Reuse are all vital for FPGA development efficiency and quality.
-UVVM VVC (VHDL Verification Component) Framework was released in 2016 as a to handle exactly these aspects.
+UVVM VVC (VHDL Verification Component) Framework was released in 2016 to handle exactly these aspects.

 UVVM consists currently of the following elements
 - [Utility Library](https://github.com/UVVM/UVVM/raw/master/UVVM_Utility_Library.md)